ishan-marikar/ishans-blog/content/automating-your-life-1-getting-notified-when-your-favourite-movie-is-out-(via-shoutout-lite)/index.md

 ---
-title: "Automating Your Life #1 — Getting Notified When Your Favourite Movie is Out (via ShoutOUT Lite)"
+title: 'Automating Your Life #1 — Getting Notified When Your Favourite Movie is Out (via ShoutOUT Lite)'
-description: "ShoutOUT Lite was released a couple of hours ago (as of writing) and this gave me an excuse to mess around with an old project of mine I did called ‘movie-notifier’.
-To the uninitiated, ShoutOUT Lite…"
+description: 'ShoutOUT Lite was released a couple of hours ago (as of writing) and this gave me an excuse to mess around with an old project of mine I did called ‘movie-notifier’.
+To the uninitiated, ShoutOUT Lite…'
-date: "2016-12-23T07:15:02.522Z"
+date: '2016-12-23T07:15:02.522Z'
 categories:
   - Bots
   - Tutorial
   - DIY